Understanding Wallet-as-a-Service

 Why Do Companies Need Wallet-as-a-Service?

 There are multiple upsides to utilizing WaaS, with the main one being the simplicity of deployment.
 Firms use APIs and SDKs to quickly add such solutions to their platforms.
-Below, we have described other notable benefits:
+Below, we have described other notable benefits:- Short time-to-market: Enterprises leverage existing infrastructure to make a crypto wallet accessible to clients.
+Spending less resources on development means they can allocate them elsewhere.

 - Robust security: Web3 wallets safeguard user assets against threats.
 Multi-purpose computational (MPC) technology minimizes the risk of key theft.